pachyderm/docs/content/latest/contributing/docs-style-guide.md

 Thank you for taking an interest in contributing to Pachyderm's docs! 🐘 📖

-This style guide provides editorial guidelines for writing clear and consistent Pachyderm product documentation.
+This style guide provides editorial guidelines for writing clear and consistent MLDM product documentation.
 See our [contribution guide](https://github.com/pachyderm/pachyderm/tree/{{% majorMinorVersion %}}/doc#pachyderm-documentation) for instructions on how to draft and  submit changes.

 ## Audience

-Pachyderm has two main audiences:
+MLDM has two main audiences:

-- **MLOPs Engineers**: They install and configure Pachyderm to transform data using pipelines.
+- **MLOPs Engineers**: They install and configure MLDM to transform data using pipelines.
 - **Data Scientists & Data/ML Engineers**: They plan the development of pipelines and consume the outputs of Pachyderm's data processing to feed AI/ML models.

  Be sure to provide links to pre-requisite or contextual materials whenever possible, as everyone's experience level and career journey is different.